PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

-This is useful for enabling or disabling connected Feather Wings to reduce power consumption.
+This is useful for enabling or disabling connected FeatherWings to reduce power consumption.

 #### Parameters